Ken Strauss: Early life, education and professional career

 Born in New Orleans, Strauss was raised by missionary parents on the Caribbean island of Hispaniola.
 He studied at Columbia Bible College (now Columbia International University) from 1971 to 1975 and Trinity Evangelical Divinity School (1975–78) with a focus on the biblical languages of Greek and Hebrew.
 After this he embarked on medical studies.
 Strauss received his degree as a doctor from the University of South Carolina School of Medicine, Columbia, South Carolina, USA (1982–86).
 He did an Internal Medicine Internship and Residency at the Wake Forest University, North Carolina Baptist Hospital, Winston-Salem, North Carolina, USA (1986–89).
 His Endocrinology Fellowship was at the Harvard Medical School, Boston in the Beth Israel Hospital, Brigham & Women's Hospitals and Joslin Diabetes Center (1989–91).

 He has lived most of his life in Latin America and Europe and speaks Spanish and French in addition to his native English.
 He gives talks frequently to audiences throughout Europe, Africa, the Middle East and Asia on topics related to diabetes, HIV disease and patient safety.
 He has directed clinical trials throughout the world, developing medical tools ranging from high-tech molecular instruments to routine injection devices.
 He has published 102 scientific papers written by himself and is an author on nearly 200 written by others.

+Medical practices Strauss has introduced, innovated or enabled: